Preparation & Serving

 Serve raw products in a stainless steel bowl—other materials such as plastic and porcelain are porous, and can trap germs over time.

 Kittens can be introduced to select Primal Feline Balanced Bases formulated for All Life Stages at approximately 4-5 weeks of age.
 They should be fed 1-2 small (1 teaspoon) raw-food meals daily in conjunction with either the milk they consume from nursing and/or other foods you may be supplementing.

 Gradually increase the quantity of Primal Feline Balanced Base formulated for All Life Stages every 2-3 days until 8 weeks of age or until weaned.
 At this point, your kitten can be fed a diet solely of select Primal Feline Formulas.
 Head to our bowl builder to find an appropriate recipe for your kitten as well as specific feeding guidelines.

 Factors such as breed, overall health, and level of activity play a part in the necessary feeding quantities of all kittens.
 Please be sure to speak with your family veterinarian about your kitten’s specific dietary needs and adjust the feeding quantities accordingly.

-Puppies can be introduced to select Primal Canine Balanced Bases formulated for All Life Stages or Growing Puppies at approximately 4-5 weeks of age.
+Puppies can be introduced to select Primal Canine Balanced Bases formulated for Growing Puppies at approximately 4-5 weeks of age.
 They should be fed 1-2 small (1-2 teaspoons) raw food meals daily in conjunction with either the milk they consume from nursing and/or other foods you may be supplementing.

 Factors such as breed, overall health, and level of activity play a part in the necessary feeding quantities of all puppies.
 Be sure to speak with your family veterinarian about your puppy’s specific dietary needs and adjust the feeding quantities accordingly.